The Corporate Governance Review: Austria

 - diversity, appropriate age structure and internationality as well as the appropriate representation of women on the supervisory board.

 Persons already holding multiple supervisory board positions (i.e., 10 positions in non-listed companies or eight positions in listed companies (with positions as chairperson counting as double), or a combination thereof) may not run for further supervisory board positions in listed companies.
-In addition, persons holding managerial functions in the JSC or any of its affiliated companies may not be elected to the supervisory board.
+In addition, persons holding managerial functions in a JSC or any of its affiliated companies may not be elected to the supervisory board.

 The employees' council (if established) of a listed JSC is entitled to delegate employee representatives to the supervisory board.
 For every two supervisory board members elected or nominated by the shareholders, the employees' council can delegate one representative.
 If the number of supervisory board members elected or nominated by the shareholders is uneven, the number of representatives to be delegated by the employees' council is calculated based on the next highest even number (e.g., if there are seven supervisory board members elected or nominated by the shareholders, the employees' council can delegate four representatives).